smallwat3r/shhh/README.md

 You can now access Shhh on http://localhost:5000/

-You should be able to see in your your other terminal windows the logs from Redis and our Celery worker trigerring tasks to Celery beat.
+You should be able to see in your other terminal windows the logs from Redis, Celery and Celery beat trigerring and receiving tasks to check and deleted the expired records.

 </details>